JosLaw/valerie-mehong/README.md

 ---

 ## **Design**
 The website utilises a minimalistic colour pallete of black and white tones for background colours.
 The font is an imported font called BenchNine.
-All headings are in a light colour called Aliceblue '#F0F8FF', with the font colour of the paragraphs being black.
+All headings are in a light colour called Aliceblue #F0F8FF, with the font colour of the paragraphs being black.
 The links, excluding the header title, change colour to Aqua on hover action.

-The layout was planned using a programme called Balsamiq to create the wireframes.
+The initial layout was planned using a programme called Balsamiq to create the wireframes.
+This end product adapted over time whilst creating it, and elements were changed or ommitted due to the circumstances at the time.
 You can find the wireframes here: [wireframes](https://github.com/JosLaw/valerie-mehong/blob/main/assets/images/readme_docs/wireframes.jpg)

+### **Future Updates**
+ - The initial plan was to have a video within the gallery showcasing the artist working.
+This will be added at some point once the footage has been obtained.
+ - Link the form submission to an email address so that the data collected can be seen by the owner of the email address (artist).
+ - Convert and reupload all images to a webp format for faster loading and increased performance.

 ---